 - 1. Work closely with CCS Career Faculty. - 2.
 Accompany CCS students while traveling and working at their job site. - 3.
 Implementing strategies to promote self-determination. - 4.
 Implementing strategies to promote acquisition of work skills of CCS students to meet employer expectations. - 5.
 Facilitate progress toward future competitive employment skills and goals. - 6.
 Observe and document student progress. - 7.
-As the student masters current skill challenges, the job coach will increase and expand work skills to challenge and advance the student to higher level work. - 8.
+As the student master's current skill challenges, the job coach will receive direction from the work supervisor of ways to increase and expand work skills to challenge and advance the student to higher level work. - 8.
 Liaison between employer, CCS staff, and student employee.

 As is the goal for all activities related to the CCS program, the job coach provides support and training to the student with the goal of "working ourselves out of a job."
-A fading process is in place to help the student to take on more and more responsibilities until he/she is comfortable and able to complete work tasks independently and no longer needs a job coach by his/her side.
-The job coach will stay at a distance, and check in regularly to assure that the student continues to complete tasks, and when the student is ready, to add more tasks so that the student is constantly being challenged to learn and do more.
+A fading process is in place to help the student to take on more and more responsibilities until he/she is comfortable and able to complete work tasks independently and no longer needs a job coach by their side.
+The job coach will stay at a distance and check in regularly to assure that the student continues to complete tasks, and when the student is ready, to add more tasks so that the student is constantly being challenged to learn and do more.